-The Center fosters, supports, and provides space for topical and thematic Reading Groups, Working Groups, Workshops, and Writing Groups groups for faculty, graduate students and staff.
-Some groups welcome undergraduate students.
+To support that venture, the Center fosters, supports, and provides space for topical and thematic Reading Groups, Working Groups, Workshops, and Writing Groups for faculty, graduate students and staff.
+Each group considers a particular theme or question of central importance to the humanities.
+As such, these groups serve as spaces for transdisciplinary exchange.

 CHR Slavery Studies Reading Group

 We are a group of George Mason faculty and students interested in discussing recent publications about slavery from the perspective of diverse disciplines in the humanities.
-The reading group will meet about once a month and focus on a variety of topics, including cultural transfers, resistance, effective emancipation, contemporary systems of slavery, and the local and global legacies of coerced migrations.
+The reading group meets about once a month and focuses on a variety of topics, including cultural transfers, resistance, effective emancipation, contemporary systems of slavery, and the local and global legacies of coerced migrations.

 If you are interested in joining the group or would like more information, please contact Jane Hooper (jhooper3@gmu.edu).